YWHo/rn_bot/README.md

 # React Native bot

-This code is the adaptation from the example code from https://blog.expo.io/so-you-want-to-build-a-chat-app-with-react-native-expo-and-microsofts-bot-framework-4d2327f76ce3 or https://github.com/watadarkstar/article-chat-bot using the latest expo and react framework.
+This code is the adaptation from the example code on https://blog.expo.io/so-you-want-to-build-a-chat-app-with-react-native-expo-and-microsofts-bot-framework-4d2327f76ce3 or https://github.com/watadarkstar/article-chat-bot by using the latest expo and react framework.

-Note: This app will is having issue of compile failure in version '0.13.1' of 'botframework-directlinejs' (version '0.9.14' seems ok)
+Note: This app will is having issue of compilation failure in version '0.13.1' of 'botframework-directlinejs' (version '0.9.14' seems ok)

 ## To run this project
 1. `npm install expo-cli --global` (if you run expo for the first time)